manzil-infinity180/k8s-custom-controller/Readme.md

 kubectl apply -f docs/trivy-manifest/service.yml
 ```
 Trivy will act as the backend scanner for your webhook.
+> Note: We are running using trivy client you can see the command [here](https://github.com/aquasecurity/trivy/discussions/2119)

 ### 4️⃣ Create Cluster Role & Bindings
 * Grant required permissions for: